-The next morning, I woke up and sneaked out quietly so as not to disturb Karen’s sleep much, and went to Arizmendi for breakfast.
+The next morning, I woke up, sneaked out quietly so as not to disturb Karen’s sleep much, and went to Arizmendi for breakfast.

 With my coffee and bread, I sat at the bar table by the window and watched the street dawn.
-I watched a young woman come in and meet a young man who earlier was looking around.
-I watched Justin tie his black dog to the parklet outside and walk in.
+A young woman came in and met a young man who earlier was looking around.
+Justin tied his black dog to the parklet outside and walked in.
 Justin chose his baked goods, got in line, noticed me, smiled, and waved hello.
 I waved back.
-Justin’s dog outside shuffled a bit, stretched slowly, and lay down onto its belly.
-Justin joined me at the bar table.
+Justin’s dog outside shuffled, stretched slowly, and lay down onto its belly.
+Justin sat by me at the bar table.
 “Hey, I run into you all the time,” he said.
 “Do you live nearby?
 Me too.
 I guess that’s why.”
 We chatted about work commute and yoga.
 We finished our breakfast and went about our business.
 Just two folks who have a bit in common.
 Like going to yoga all the time and being coherent at 7 AM.
 Just a simple chat.
 Something normal that happens every day.
 Except when it doesn’t.

 It wasn’t winning an argument as such that felt good, but getting my identity back.
 Not crazy.
 The world makes sense some time.
 It can be normal.
 It was good for that all to be over.
 I was happy to work a bit late, catch up, do what I enjoy and, for a change, not doubt my actions.

 When I walked out of the office building in the evening, the air smelled like trees and rain.
 Not like smoke as it had smelled for over days.
 Like trees.
-How refreshingly normal.
+Normal.